Do You Need A License For A Ferret In Australia?

 Ferrets being naturally curious animals can get into trouble wandering around the house, and as such, it is necessary to take measures when getting them to move to their designated spot, so they do not get injured.
 When in doubt, ferret owners should consult experienced veterinarians and pet care professionals for guidance on proper nutrition and general health, and to identify any potential medical concerns.

-Recommended Reading: Do Ferrets Get Overstimulated?
+Recommended Reading: What Do Ferrets Do During The Day?

 Finding a Vet for Your Ferret: Tips and Recommendations